lightning-bot/docs/guide/bot-configuration.md

 {% endtab %}
 {% endtabs %}

-To configure the format, use `.config logging` and follow the prompts.
+To configure the format, use `.modlog` and follow the prompts.

 ## Fine-Tuned Command Permissions